dzdidi/gitpear/Readme.md

 ## Un authenticated usage example (no push)

-Collaboration is possible with the following flow between Alice and Bob in a pure peer-to-peer manner of git.
+Collaboration is possible with the following flow between Alice and Bob in a peer-to-peer manner.

 1. Both Alice and Bob have gitpear installed and Alice wants Bob to help her with repo Repo
 2. Alice steps are: